17 - 19 Wallgate, Wigan

 The business continued to grow and in 1861 finds the enlarged business still at 11, Standishgate employing, 7 Assistant Drapers, 6 apprentices, along with a Cook, Nurse, Housemaid, and a Nursemaid.

 In July 1862 the new and very extensive building opened for business at 17-19 Wallgate, the very building that still exists and has stood the test of time and by 1871 the building housed Joseph's son William, his wife Emma, along with his brother George.
 In addition, the staff comprised of 12 Assistant Drapers, 8 Apprentices, 1 Cook, 2 Housemaids, and 1 waitress.

 At this time father Joseph had moved to St, Paul St, North Meols, Southport with his wife Sara, the two children Mary and Benjamin, and his brother and sister-in-law William and Mary Higginbotham.

 In 1867, Joseph's brother, George, left the company to pursue his lifelong vocation to become a Methodist Minister.
 The company changed the name from G&J Meek to Joseph Meek & Sons.
 At this point, William, Joseph's son took a leading role in the operation and the future direction of the company, diversifying into other products and services, sewing machines, etc.

 Throughout the 1870's Wigan suffered from a national and local slowdown in trade due to various circumstances.
 The business continued to diversify and retained similar levels of staff to previous years.

 Advert - View

-William continued to run the business and Joseph went into retirement and took up residence at Swinley Hall, situated opposite St, Michael's Church, Swinley.
+William continued to run the business and Joseph went into retirement and took up residence at Swinley Hall, now demolished, situated opposite St, Michael's Church, Swinley.

 Swinley Hall - View